What separates the people that see explosive growth with content marketing from everyone else?

 Module 6 – Building a Team of Writers

-At some point, many marketers will want to scale their content production.
+Many people have emailed us saying the want to make content work for them, but they hate writing.
+You can use hired writers to start (or scale) your content marketing engine.
 This module will teach you how.
 We’ve tried (and failed) with multiple techniques, but after this module you won’t have to.
 You’ll learn exactly what’s worked for us.

 - Learn why a content marketing manager shouldn’t be a writer and what they should focus on instead